wpferguson/global.hackathon/Teams/0aTempTeam/ABOUT.md

 Hello, I am Dennis Planting.
 I am 16 years old and from Sweden.
 I am a programmer and a server administrator.
 I have knowledge of multiple languages ranging from simpler languages like LUA and JavaScript up to languages like C++, Java and so on.
 I enjoy anything related to technology like coding, gaming, hardware hacking, etc. I can't call my self an expert in most areas, but I am fairly well rounded in everything, so my main role will be helping in multiple areas as well as helping where others know less.

+(Dennis may or may not be a unicorn.)

 #Our Combined Skillset

 HTML5,